-Stalking can be defined as a pattern of behavior that causes someone to feel nervous, afraid, harassed, or unsafe.
+Stalking a pattern of behavior that causes someone to feel nervous, afraid, harassed, or unsafe.
 The perpetrator of stalking repeatedly demonstrates these behaviors despite the target individual’s desire for them to stop.

 Stalking behaviors can include:

 Knowing your schedule

 Following you from place to place

 Sending mail, e-mail, and/or pictures